-The Company contributes to the Northern Electric Group of the Electricity Supply Pension Scheme (the "Northern Electric Group of the ESPS").
-The Northern Electric Group of the ESPS is a defined benefit plan that shares risk between various entities under common control.
-There is no contractual agreement or stated policy for charging the net defined benefit cost for the plan as a whole to individual group entities and accordingly the Company accounts for the Northern Electric Group of the ESPS as if it were a defined contribution scheme.
-Contributions to the Northern Electric Group of the ESPS are charged to the income statement or capitalised as appropriate.
-The capital costs of exgratia and supplementary pensions are normally charged to the income statement in the period in which they are granted.
+The Company contributes to the Northern Electric Group of the Electricity Supply Pension Scheme (the "Northern Electric Group of the ESPS"), which is a defined benefit plan that shares risk between various entities under common control.
+There is no contractual agreement or stated policy for charging the net defined benefit cost for the plan as a whole to individual group entities and accordingly the Company accounts for the scheme as if it were a defined contribution scheme.
+Contributions to the scheme are charged to the income statement or capitalised as appropriate.
+The capital cost of ex-gratia and supplementary pensions are normally charged to the income statement in the period in which they are granted.

 The Company also participates in a defined contribution scheme.
-Contributions payable to the defined contribution scheme are charged to the income statement in the year.
+Contributions payable to the scheme are charged to the income statement in the year.
 Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments in the balance sheet.